 - The SO's UDM is provisioned with on-boarding UE's unique ID, default UE credential and desired 3GPP configuration subscription data.
 The SO can use the provisioning method which is out of band, for example, the SO may retrieve unique ID and default UE credential by scanning QR code on the UE, or by reading from USB flash from device vendor, the SO may determine desired 3GPP configuration subscription data based on the UE's specific service requirement, and the SO may configure them on the UDM using O&M.

 - The SO's PS could reuse existing Provisioning Server to provide N3GPP credential data to the UE, e.g. certificate authority (CA) for certificate issue.
 The N3GPP credential can replace the default UE credential, and be used for next registration.
+The onboarding protocol used by PS is transparent to the 5G network.

 The solution uses on-boarding authentication procedure using unique ID, default UE credential and on-boarding information for UDM to authenticate the UE for on-boarding.
 If on-boarding authentication successes, it means the SO holds UE's default UE credential, and the UE can be authorized for on-boarding.
 The on-boarding authentication may reuse existing primary authentication.